JoSihun/AutoFlightMLAgents/README.md

 ## 2. Main Configuration

 ### 2. 1 Main Architecture
-This image shows how drone autonomous flight machine learning works.
+- This image shows how drone autonomous flight machine learning works.
-Unity ML-Agents has 5 different functions below.
+- Unity ML-Agents has 5 different functions below.
 **`Initialize`, `OnEpisodeBegin`, `CollectObservations`, `OnActionReceived`, `Heuristic`.**
-**`Heuristic`** is excluded because it is just checking function that if actions work or not.
+- **`Heuristic`** is excluded because it is just checking function that if actions work or not.

 <p align="center"><img width="75%" src="Images/Architecture_001.jpg" /></p>

-- First, get Environment Informations from Environment such as Map Information, Target Position, Agent Position etc.
+- First, get Environment Informations from `Environment` such as `Map Information`, `Target Position`, `Agent Position` etc.
-- Then, update the reward and modify the behavior to get better reward from Unity ML Agent.
+- Then, update the reward and modify the behavior to get better reward from `Unity ML Agent`.
-- During Learning, the learning information is transmitted to the MonitoringUI.
+- During Learning, the learning information is transmitted to the `MonitoringUI`.

 ### 2. 2 Sub Arhitecture
-This image shows how **`agent`** learn.
+- This image shows how `Agent` learns from `Unity ML Agent`.

 <p align="center"><img width="75%" src="Images/Architecture_002.jpg" /></p>

+- A Behavior is selected automatically based on reward in Communiator from Unity ML Agent.
+- The Drone performs actions and detects obstacles by means of LiDAR sensors.
+- After determining whether the object detected by the sensor is an obstacle or a target,
+a reward is set according to the measured distance information.

 ### 2. 3 LiDAR based on Automous Flight
-Simulation for Drone Autonomous Flight with Lidar System
+- This Autonomous Flight Simulation is based on LiDAR System.

 <p align="center"><img width="50%" src="Images/LiDAR_001.png" /></p>

+- The light is emitted to the target and the reflected light is detected by the sensor around the light source.
+- Measure time of flight(ToF) for light to return.
+- Measure the distance(D) to the target using the constant speed of light(c).

 ## 3. Train